fbeauKmi/update_klipper_and_mcus/README.md

 ## Edit mcus.ini

 ``mcus.ini`` contains :
-- sections : the name you give to your mcu between brackets (not necessarly the name in Klipper config)
+- sections : the name you give to your mcu between brackets \[\] (not necessarly the name in Klipper config)
+- ``klipper_section`` : the name of section in Klipper without the bracket.
+It helps to track firmware version on mcus. _Tip : You can use same section name in mcus.ini as klipper instead._
 - ``action_command`` : command executed after the firmware build, whatever you need to prepare, flash or switch off/on the mcu.
 You can separate command by ``;`` or use several action_command in a section, they are executed in order of appearance.
 - ``quiet_command`` : same as action_command but without stdout in QUIET mode

 The flash command depends on you mcus and the way you choose to flash your board : dfu-util, make flash, flashtool, flash_sdcard, mount/cp/umount ... refer to your board documentation to choose the right command